 Click Any Team Member to Learn More

 Laurie joined Disability Achievement Center in July 2011 after an extended career in insurance and financial services.
 Laurie has transitioned from the business to the non-profit world where she now serves as our Office Manager.
 She assists management and staff in daily operations, is responsible for Human Resources and payroll functions, provides hands-on development of our online fundraising program and oversees our Volunteer Program.
 Laurie holds a Bachelor’s Degree in History and Secondary Education from the State University College at Potsdam, NY.

 Nicole Reed began her employment with the Center in March, 2012.
-However, her vast knowledge of informational technology, business and public relations has been vital to the Center’s operations for over 15 years.
-As the Program Services Coordinator, she has worked to make each program more effective and organized.
+However, her vast knowledge of informational technology, business and public relations has been vital to the Center's operations for over 15 years.
+As the Director of Program Services, she has worked to make each program more effective and organized.
 She is responsible for the supervision of all Independent Living Facilitators and program

 operations.
 In addition, she has had a lifelong education and exposure to advocacy for individuals with disabilities.
 She brings a unique and tremendously valuable perspective to the team.